-• During the cycle 91 the mean power decrease has been 0.1 dB per cycle.
-This value confirms the trend detected since the beginning of the mission.

-- The noise power level was within the nominal value.
-The daily average value is around 1.7 ADC unit (I) and 1.5 ADC unit (Q) for the Fore and Aft beam and it is not measurable for the Mid beam. - The Doppler compensation performances were stable during the cycle 91 and that fact indicates the effectiveness of ESACA processor to compensate for satellite attitude changes.
+- During the cycle 92 the mean power decrease has been 0.05dB per cycle.That value is less than the one detected since the beginning of the mission (roughly 0.1 dB/cycle). - The noise power level was within the nominal value.
+The daily average value is around 1.7 ADC unit (I) and 1.5 ADC unit (Q) for the Fore and Aft beam and it is not measurable for the Mid beam. - The Doppler compensation performances were stable during the cycle 92 and that fact indicates the effectiveness of ESACA processor to compensate for satellite attitude changes.
 The CoG of the compensated spectrum is very close to zero and its standard deviation was around 1600 Hz for the Fore and Aft antenna and around 2700 Hz for the Mid antenna.